alleyinteractive/sponsorship-manager/README.md

 ### Tracking pixels

-Each sponsored post can have its own DFP tracking pixel set in post meta.
-This enables content to be served by WordPress but still logged in the ad server.
-The client would normally be responsible for inserting the pixel URL.
+Each sponsored post can have its own DFP tracking pixel.
+The `Sponsorship_Tracking_Pixel` class generates these automatically, although individual posts can override with a custom field.
+The tracking pixel enables content to be served by WordPress but still logged in the ad server.

 To trigger the pixel impression, use `Sponsorship_Manager_Post_Template::insert_tracking_pixel()`.
 This renders a script tag with no dependencies that requests the image after replacing the cache-busting parameter (`c`) with a new, unique integer.